Charles Rennie Mackintosh was an early Twentieth Century architect and designer

 House for an Art Lover, Bellahouston Park.

-The Hunterian Gallery, 82 Hill Head Street (Holds reconstructed Interior).
+The Hunterian Gallery, 82 Hill Head Street (Holds reconstructed Interior of the Mackintosh House).

 Scotland Street School, Museum of Education, 225 Scotland street.